makersacademy/chitter-challenge/README.md

 As a user
 So that I can start a conversation with other users
 I want to reply to a peep

+As a user
+So that I can know more about other users
+I want to view their name and all of their peeps on a profile page
 ```

 Notes on functionality: